alexwitherspoon/aviationwx.org/CONFIGURATION.md

 ```

 ## Dynamic Features
+### Configuration Cache (Automatic)
+- The configuration (`airports.json`) is cached in APCu for performance.
+- The cache automatically invalidates when the file's modification time changes.
+- You can force a cache clear by visiting `/clear-cache.php`.

 ### Automatic Homepage
 The homepage (`homepage.php`) automatically displays all airports from `airports.json` with working links to each subdomain.